 Ting’s web dashboard

 Ting has an incredibly user-friendly dashboard.
-After logging in through Ting’s website, you can see information about data, texts, and minutes you’ve used in the current billing cycle along with the charges you’ve racked up:
+After logging in through Ting’s website, you can see information about data, texts, and minutes you’ve used along with information about the charges you’ve racked up:

 On another part of the dashboard, you can view and adjust usage alerts and caps: